canarybit/cc-docs/docs/inspector.md

 ![Attestation Flow](./img/Attestation-flow.png)

+As shown in the picture above the attestation flow is as follows:
+1. Data or application owners (relying party) need to get a valid evidence from TEE to make sure it is authentic and trustworthy.
+CBclient uses AMD tools to get an evidence from TEE.
+The attester collects evidence, add nonce, extra data, and optional CSR and sends it to inspetor.
+2. Inspector verifies evidence, nonce and applies policies.
+3. If CSR in included in the request, Inspector sends the CSR to SCEP CA server.
+SCEP CA server verifies the CSR and challenge password and returns a signed certificate.
+4. Inspector sends back attestaion results and signed certificate to the CBclient.
+5. CBclient forwards the attestation results and signed certificate to the relying party.
+The relying party verifies the attestation results and then decides if it should trust the attester or not to transfer its own data or application to the TEE.

 ## Attestation Policies
-Inspector uses attestation policies to define and perform tests to the evidence or endorsments during attestation verification.
+Inspector uses attestation policies to perform tests to the evidence or endorsments during attestation verification.
+Relying party defines these optional attestation policies and the policies will be included in the request to Inspector from CBcleint.
+By default, Inspector returns an attestation result when no policies have been specified, but if policies are defined, Inspector checks evidnece claims or endorsments against policies.
 Inspector uses OPA which is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets data or application owners to specify policy as code and simple APIs to offload policy decision-making from the software.
-OPA policies are expressed in a high-level declarative language called Rego.
+OPA policies are expressed in a high-level declarative language called Rego, for more information about Rego policy language check [the basics](https://www.openpolicyagent.org/docs/latest/policy-language/#the-basics).
 As an example, a policy can compare the kernel or OS version of the workload to determine if they have the defined values and then set the policy result.

+### Claims

+In attestation report a claim is a name:value pair.
+Claims contains specific values related to the attested TEE.
+These elements are associated with the TEE’s hardware and software components which is known as the Trusted-Compute Base (TCB).
+The software component collects evidence from the TEE and package it as a report.

 ## GPU Attestation
 Inspector has support for remote attestaion of NVIDIA H100 GPU TEE.
 The concept of a GPU in Trusted Execution Environment (TEE) is relatively new and enhances the capabilities of a traditional CPU TEE.
 There are many reosurce intensive applications including AI and amchine learning that require the performance boost provided by GPU hardware acceleration.
 Many AI models and parameters usually include sensitive data and a confidential GPU offers a secure environment for these workloads, ensuring protection against unauthorized access or tampering.